 Children in London, the North East, North West, West Midlands and Wales have the highest risks of living in poverty.

 Groups that are more at risk from poverty than others

 1. Lone Parents

-In lone parent households, 41 per cent of children are living in poverty, compared to 23 per cent in two parent families1.
-Much of this is due to high levels of worklessness and low out of work benefits: A lone parent with two children, one aged 14 and the other aged five, needs £258 to take them above the after housing costs poverty line.
-The amount of benefit that this family would get if the parent was out of work is £219, which is well below the poverty line2.
+In lone parent households, 3 per cent of children are living in poverty, compared to 22 per cent in two parent families1.
+Much of this is due to high levels of worklessness and low out of work benefits: A lone parent with two children, one aged 14 and the other aged five, needs £272 to take them above the after housing costs poverty line.
+The amount of benefit that this family would get if the parent was out of work (excluding housing costs) is £218, which is well below the poverty line2.

 2. Large families

-Within large families with three or more children, 35 per cent of children are living in poverty, compared to 24 of children from families with two children and 26 per cent of children from one-child families1.
+Within large families with three or more children, 36 per cent of children are living in poverty, compared to 24 per cent of children from families with two children and 25 per cent of children from one-child families1.

 Large families can often struggle to meet the costs of school uniform and equipment, and are also at particular risk of going into debt.
 They also have higher rates of worklessness than for parents in smaller families, which is largely due to a lack of affordable childcare4.

 Evidence also suggests that mothers of five or more children who do work earn significantly less per than mothers with smaller numbers of children5.